 At the risk of stating the obvious, absence management is about managing staff absence.
 By absence we mean unplanned time off from work, that is not counting pre-authorised holiday, which we call annual leave.
 Absence comes in many forms, including sick days, time off to care for children or elderly parents, and unexplained absences from work.
 These absences are costly to any company, more so because unlike annual leave they can’t be budgeted for.
 Not only are there financial costs, in sick pay and pay for replacement staff, but employee absence also reduces productivity.
 Absence management is the art of minimizing these costs.

 There are three key elements to absence management: tracking absence, analysing it, and dealing with it.

 The second cause is administrative.
-In your hectic schedule, recording absence can be one of those tasks that seems unimportant, this is even more the case if you use a spreadsheet or paper records to track absence.
+In your hectic schedule, recording absence can be one of those tasks that seem unimportant, this is, even more, the case if you use a spreadsheet or paper records to track absence.
 Both of these issues can be overcome with proper absence management software.
 LeaveWizard’s customisable, easy-to-use interface makes it simple to record and collate this information across your organisation with a few clicks of a mouse.

 Dealing with Absence

 How you handle problem absenteeism is, unfortunately, one thing that LeaveWizard can’t do for you, the most important thing to remember though is to make sure you follow both your company’s policy and local employment laws.
 For many managers, the first instinct, when faced with an employee whose absence has become a problem, is to start a disciplinary process.
 In some cases, for example, where the employee is abusing your sick leave policy to get extra time off, this will be the right course of action, but you should also think about whether another route might have better results.